 - Purchase an ISBN: Amazon is an authorized seller, and you can use any printer and choose a publisher name.
-(Self-Publishing School provides this service and many other Done-for-You services as part of our Publishing Package.)
+(We provide this service and many other Done-for-You services as part of our Publishing Package.)

 - Purchase one (or more) ISBNs from Bowker via their MyIdentifiers.com website.

 - Order a proof copy to make sure everything is exactly how you want it.